About Julianna Paradisi, RN, OCN

 By ‘knowledge,’ I don’t mean knowing everything, but knowing where to find what you need to know.
 In Oregon, for example, information about medical marijuana is found at the Oregon Medical Marijuana Program (OMMP).
 The Web site includes qualifying diagnoses, a downloadable handbook, an application packet with instructions, and a list of approved dispensaries.
 While retail issues surrounding recreational marijuana are still being sorted out, medical dispensaries in Oregon sell recreational marijuana to clients aged 21 and older.

-Patients using medical […]
+Patients using medical marijuana are […]

 Go to Top